Vinyl records are not difficult to price. Not usually.

 Search for vinyl record prices here :

-Enter the vinyl record serial or matrix number into the search engine above to compare listings and determine a price or value.
+Enter the vinyl record serial number and artist into the search engine above to compare listings and determine a price or value.

 You may also input the name of the artist, the album or any other identifying feature of the record.